ovh/docs/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-realisation/guide.en-au.md

 Review the **Summary** section to ensure that everything is correct.

-If you want to run the job as soon as you finish setup, select the `Run the job`{.action} when I click Finish checkbox.
+If you want to run the job as soon as you finish setup, select the `Run the job when I click Finish`{.action} checkbox.

 ![Summary](images/backup10.png){.thumbnail}